topfreegames/libpitaya/README.md

 make setup-android-linux
 make build-android
 ```
-The android binary will be under `build/libpitaya-android.so`
+The Android binary will be under `build/libpitaya-android.so`

 #### Compiling Mac